-There Is No Guarantee that the Company Will Not Face Litigation that Could Harm the Company's Business.
+There is no guarantee that the Company will not face litigation that could harm the Company's business.

-While the Company has from time to time in the past been involved in material litigation, it is not currently a party to any pending or threatened litigation, the outcome of which would be expected to have a material adverse effect on its financial condition or the results of its operations.
+While the Company has from time to time in the past been involved in material litigation, it is not currently a party to any pending or threatened litigation, the outcome of which would be expected to have a material adverse effect on the Company's financial condition or the results of its operations.
 In general, while the Company believes it conducts its business appropriately in accordance with laws, regulations and industry guidelines, claims, whether or not meritorious, could be asserted against the Company that might adversely impact the Company's results.
 See Item 3 - Legal Proceedings below.